• image1

 • Nominees whose contributions are predominantly in education, public policy, government service, or industrial management are also encouraged.

-The Prize recipient will receive a plaque and a $5,000 honorarium; be the featured speaker at the MIPSE Annual Symposium; and have his/her/their award announced at an appropriate conference or symposium.
+The Prize recipient receives a plaque and a $5,000 honorarium; is the featured speaker at the MIPSE Annual Symposium; and has his/her/their award announced at an appropriate conference or symposium.

 2024 Call for Nominations

-The call for nominations for the 2024 UM Plasma Prize will be issued in December 2023 with nominations due by March 31, 2024.
+The call for nominations for the 2024 UM Plasma Prize is now open, with nominations due by March 31, 2024.
 The nominations should emphasize:

-• Impact of excellence of nominee in making significant advances in plasma science and engineering leading to broad societal benefit(s), including developing, managing, or influencing R&D programs; public policy; education; government; or industry programs.
+• Impact of nominee efforts in making significant advances in plasma science and engineering leading to broad societal benefit(s).

 • Importance of the technical contributions to plasma science and engineering research or development.